Art Tour St.Maarten – St.Martin

 Sir Roland Richardson

 A descendant of an old plantation owning family on St Martin, knighted by the Dutch Queen for his part in registering the views of and on the island for decades.
 You will both admire his paintings of St Martin’s national tree the red flowering Flamboyant as well as this artist’s flamboyant character.
-Bear in mind that Roland Richardson’s Art Gallery is not open on Sundays and the master himself can only be met on Thursdays.
+Bear in mind that Roland Richardson’s Art Gallery is not open on Sundays and the master himself has a limited availability.

 Light and airy watercolors of St Martin seascapes in different hues of blue are Antoine Chapon’s trademark.
 Antoine was born in France in 1952 and sailed to St Martin in 1981, he’s lived at the foot of the hills in Colombier and now creates his wonderful works at his home in the bay of the French Cul de Sac.
-During the tour we’ll meet Antoine in Grand Case, at Art Gallery Tropismes.
+During the tour we’ll be able to enjoy his art at The Art Box Gallery.
+You can meet Antoine in the gallery upon specific request.